 - Google Analytics

-- Patience.
+1 Patience.
 It can take time gathering data.
-You also need time to spot and determine trends that are unique to your business.
+You also need time to spot and determine trends unique to your business.
 You need patience for that.
 You cannot rush success.

-- Fortitude.
+2 Fortitude.
 I know you will need this.
-I have been doing social media for almost a decade, and I am aware that some [of your] social media tactics will work and some will fail.
-Yes, some WILL FAIL.
+I have been doing social media for over a decade, and I know that some [of your] social media tactics will work and some will fail.

-- A goal with a strategy that is inclusive of a measurable path to save you time and money.
-The goal is the “True North” for your marketing strategy – blogging, speaking networking, podcasting, content creation and everything you are doing to “market” your product or service.
+3 A goal with a strategy that is inclusive of a measurable path to save you time and money.
+Like I said, the goal is the “True North” for your marketing strategy – blogging, speaking networking, podcasting, content creation and everything you are doing to “market” your product or service.
 Your marketing, no matter the form, points back to it.

 If (insert a social media platform here) does not work, it is not that social platform’s fault.

 The onus to figure out if you are winning or losing social media with your efforts is on you, the social media strategist.
-Social media works!
+Social media works when done right.

-Simply collecting data without applying common sense information, and without taking action are efforts in futility.
+Simply collecting data without applying common sense information, and without taking action is an effort in futility.
 Harness the social media metrics that you track for your growth and success.

 Good news to our customers: You can get a printable version of this for free here.